Ynng/ynng.github.io/README.md

 # ynng.github.io

-Where I experiments with html, css, js,git bash and other stuff
+Where I experiments with html, css, js, git bash and other stuff

 Also serves as my personal website (kind of?)